 3. When You’re Broke, Be Honest

-Be honest with yourself: find out why you ended up with little money soon after payday and what you could’ve done differently.
+Be honest with yourself and find out why you ended up with little money soon after payday and what you could have done differently.

 4. When You’re Broke, Be Excited

 Take this opportunity to review your values.
-You might realise that material possessions were so not worth it, after all.
+You might realise that material possessions are not worth it after all.